Brad Cox (musician): Early life

 Brad Cox was born in 1995 as the son of two swimming coaches.
 He was drawn to the songs he heard on the car stereo during many weekend road-trips to swimming tournaments on the New South Wales south coast.
 He said that "There was always four cassette tapes in the car, being Joe Cocker, Shania Twain, The Commitments soundtrack and something else.
 So yeah, I just started singing along in the car."

 Cox commenced piano lessons when he was in primary school.
 He said that he "started playing drums in a high school band and then playing cover gigs at a pub when I was 14 years old".
 Brad started listening to and writing country music at age 15.
 He also said that he is influenced by artists who "challenge country music" and the inspiration for his writing coming from personal experiences or from those around him.

 Career

-2017–2018: Debut EP
+2017–2018: Debut album

 In January 2018, Cox won the Toyota Star Maker award at the Country Music Awards of Australia during the Tamworth Country Music Festival.

 In May 2018, Cox released his self-titled debut studio album.
 The album was proceeded by the singles "Too Drunk to Drive" and "Lake House".
 At the 2019 CMAA Awards, Cox was nominated for Contemporary Album of the Year and New Talent of the Year.